Dec1o/BackEnd_Stock/README.md

 5. Start the project via the IDE or with: mvn spring-boot:run

 # 📟 2.
 System Operation

-# 2.1 Authentication and Registration
+# 2.1 Authentication and Registration:

 ● Admin user registration (without a company) via /register